Driving Under the Influence

 DUI Drivers

-Among drivers who died in fatal collisions (for which race/ethnicity information was available from death certificates) and who had tested positive for methamphetamine, whites (46%) and Latinxs (39%) accounted for the largest race/ethnic group, followed by blacks (7%), Asian/Pacific Islanders (API) (3%) and other (American Indian and multiple race) (Figure 6).
+Among drivers who died in fatal collisions (for which race/ethnicity information was available from death certificates) and who had tested positive for methamphetamine (N=562), Whites (45%) and Latinxs (42%) were the largest race/ethnic groups, followed by Blacks (9%) and Asian/Pacific Islanders (API) (4%) (Figure 6).

-Among the 552 drivers in LAC fatal collisions who tested positive for methamphetamine, over half (52%) also tested positive for other drugs, 24% also tested positive for both alcohol and other drugs, and 10% also tested positive for alcohol (BAC > 0.08).
-Only 14% were positive for methamphetamine alone (Figure 7).
+Among the 637 drivers in LAC fatal collisions who tested positive for methamphetamine, only 13% were positive for methamphetamine alone.
+Over half (55%) also tested positive for other drugs, 9% also tested positive for alcohol (BAC > 0.08), and 23% also tested positive for both alcohol and other drugs (Figure 7).

 References